tomciosegal/nutri-store/README.md

 The Goals of The Nutristore business are:
 - Provide a professional online shop that helps the user to feel safe that they are buying from a trustworthy source.
-- Build brand awareness by including all the colours, fonts and logo associated with The Nutristore.
+- Build brand awareness by including all the colors, fonts and logo associated with The Nutristore.
 - Build The Nutristore newsletter subscriptions.
 - Fast and efficient delivery.
 - Make sales of products easy for buyers to increase sales conversion.